9elmaz9/Plant_Catalog_Angular/README.md

 - **CSS**: Custom styles for a visually appealing design.
 - **Bootstrap**: For responsive design and layout.

+## Installation

+To run this project locally, follow these steps:

 1. **Clone the repository**:
    ```sh
    git clone https://github.com/9elmaz9/Plant_Catalog_Angular.git